Forensic Scientist

 My brother was kill and they said it was an accident.
 His arm was nearly torn from his body but there is very little blood at the scene.
 How much blood should have been present?

-Asked by autumndawn almost 10 years ago
+Asked by autumndawn about 10 years ago

 See above.